 Is CSR obligatory?

 Corporate social responsibility (also known as sustainable business practice or responsible business conduct) is not regulated by legislation.
 There are, however, internationally recognised standards and guidelines for CSR.
-The OECD guidelines contain the main regulations for CSR in the Netherlands and abroad.
+The OECD guidelines contain the main regulations for CSR in the Netherlands (in Dutch) and abroad.
 This code of conduct is mainly voluntary.
 The only rule which is compulsory is on corruption.
 Corruption (bribery or extortion) is a criminal offence in the Netherlands.
 This also applies in cases where corruption has been committed abroad.
 The Netherlands Enterprise Agency has more information on corporate social responsibility.

 Many national and international customers, governments and societal organisations expect companies to respect human rights and environmental standards.
 The Dutch government adheres to CSR requirements when it purchases goods or services from a company.
 The government has Sustainable Public Procurement requirements for 45 product groups.
 The government also has agreements with various Dutch business sectors and with societal organisations on International Corporate Social Responsibility (ICSR).
 These agreements are laid down in an ICSR covenant.

 If you want to qualify for any subsidy or loan from the Dutch government when doing business abroad or you want to join a trade mission, you must apply CSR in your business practices.
 You also have to demonstrate that you adhere to the OECD guidelines.

 If you want to show that your company applies CSR rules, you can do this in the following ways, by: